Science

 Evolution physiology is important in evaluating nutrition.
 I refer to myself as an evolution physiologist.
 I study species which are extreme examples of evolution.
 They show how evolution extends back in time.

 Evolution is minimalist.
 Any change that improves survival with be promoted in evolution.
-Now days, the improvements are minimal.
+Now days, the forward evolution is minimal.
 The major leaps were being made 300 to 500 million years ago.
 As complexities became more extreme and functions became more numerous and interdependent, only small changes could be tolerated.

 Biology has become so highly differentiated that it would die out in 2-10 million years, even if humans had no influence over it.
 That's because so many complexities depend upon each other that any change or improvement in one element is detrimental to other elements; so species cannot adapt easily enough to changing environmental conditions.